tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 His voice trailed off.
 His gaze drifted, unfocused, until it landed on my sister.

 “Are you ever cold?” he asked softly.
 “Like she was meant to be?
-Like I am?”
+Like *I* am?”

-He shivered.
+He shivered, trembling in his restraints.

 And this time, I saw it clearly, a glittering frost creeping over his cheek, spiderwebbing down his neck, crystallizing in sticky strands of his hair.

 He tipped his head back, mockingly, waiting for the blade.